Updated: October 8th, 2014

 Transformations and warping shapes

-The lattice shapes can be used as is but you can also warp and transform the designs.
-Create the design using the shape layer option (using custom shapes tool) and go to the edit menu and transform path.
+The lattice shapes can be used as is but you can also warp and transform them.
+Create using the shape layer option (using custom shapes tool) and go to the edit menu and transform path.
 The transform path offers a number of options to scale, rotate, skew (shear) distort, perspective and warp.
-You can also copy the design via the pasteboard and warp and distort the design in Adobe AI where you will find a number of powerful vector warping tools available (filterit comes to mind).
+You can also copy it via the pasteboard and warp and distort in Adobe AI where you will find a number of powerful vector warping tools available (filterit comes to mind).
 The end result can also be saved as a new shape decorative graphic via the edit menu.
 Each of the transformations can be combined so you can scale / rotate / skew etc so zillions of different exciting graphics are possible.
 You can also use the same tools if you use the shape on a pixel raster layer but then any transforms will probably degrade the result.
 Other options to warp the shapes, you can also use the powerful perspective warp and puppet warp (edit menu).
 I would love to see the puppet warp include an option to save all the movements to frames to save as animations - the puppet warp would make a really lovely quick (but basic) animation tool.